jorge-cardenas-salas/cover-letters/LEARNING.md

     ports: # Port for my API
       - "8000:8000"
     restart: "always"
+    # You could put the command in Dockerfile.
+Dealer's choice
     command: [ "uvicorn", "api.endpoints:app", "--host=0.0.0.0", "--reload" ]
+    # This should prevent us from having to rebuild our image for every change
+    volumes:
+      - ./api/:/app/api
     # watch allows the app to auto-reload on code changes, very practical
     develop:
       watch: